'This Is Not The Way': Afghan Women Push Back On U.S.-Taliban Peace Talks

 The group has begun collecting video statements of what peace means to women and young people in Afghanistan and is posting them on its Facebook page.
 One woman, Asifa Saadat, said peace means that young people will be more encouraged to stay and work in Afghanistan, instead of finding opportunities outside the country.
 A young man, Ramiz Bakhtiar, said peace means having open spaces for debate, where all voices can be included.

-For Halaimzai, who has spent most of her life outside her native Afghanistan, peace has meant access to opportunity, and a chance to help others.
+For Halaimzai, who has spent most of her life outside her native Afghanistan, peace has meant access to opportunity and a chance to help others.
 She was 11 when her family fled Kabul during Afghanistan's civil war.
 They eventually settled in the U.K., where she was educated.
 She is a 2018 fellow of the Obama Foundation and the co-founder and director of Refugee Trauma Initiative, a nonprofit that provides psychological assistance to refugees, including Afghans, stranded in Greece.

 She spoke from northern Greece with NPR about the hopes of young people and women in Afghanistan — and the progress that the country has made since 2001.
 This interview has been edited for length and clarity.